thatbudakguy/qg/notes/warmup-questions.md

 - What is one way that your character shows they care about someone else?
 - What is something your character doesn’t have enough of?
 - If your character was a drink, what would they be and why?
-- If your character were to start a business, what would it be?
-What would make it special?
-- What is one thing your character has seen or done that no one would ever believe?